AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 comparison with alternative energy carriers.
 As a consequence, using these data and including indirect CO<sub>2</sub> emissions, commercial aviation was for instance responsible for 2.6% of world CO<sub>2</sub> emissions in 2019 (compared with data from <a href="https://www.globalcarbonproject.org/" target="_blank">Global Carbon Project</a> including fossil fuel combustion and land use).
+See for instance {cite}`delbecq2022isae` for more details.

 ## Air traffic: usage evolution